jameshaberberger/simple_comut/README.md

-# simple_comut
+# Simple Comutation Plots
-Simple examples in python for working with comutation / complex categorical data
+looking to provide some examples of simple declarative data viz packages (Altair atm) to visualize alteration data.